MicrosoftDocs/azure-media-services/media-services/latest/samples/samples-encoding-reference.md

 ## Copy Audio and Video to MP4 without re-encoding

-This sample uses the built in preset that rapidly copies the source video and audio into a new MP4 file that is ready to be streamed as on-demand through AMS.
+This sample uses the built-in preset that rapidly copies the source video and audio into a new MP4 file that is ready to be streamed on-demand.
 This is an extremely useful preset for pre-encoded content or externally encoded content to be quickly readied for streaming in AMS.

 | Node.JS | Python |
 | ------- | ------ |